wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 Write your slides in markdown
 ======
 The following is a sample of markdown file I used.
 The first part contains YAML metadata, put inside `---` marker.
 The metadata information will be parsed by Pandoc to produce TeX file as a basis for beamer slides conversion into `.pdf` file.
+For example, `titlegraphic` contains image shown at the slide title.

 ```markdown
 ---